Udaya-raman/Advanced-caching-project/README.md

 4. Run the Project:
 You can directly run the AdvancedDatabaseCachingBenchmarkThread.java class to execute the benchmarking tests.
 This will initiate the caching operations and the database interactions.
 5. View Benchmark Results:
-After running the project, the console will display the time taken for various operations, such as:
+After running the project, the console will display the time taken for various operations:
 Database insert operations.
 Cache insert operations (L1, L2, and L3).
 Retrieval times from the L1, L2, and multi-level caches.